Outreach

 Depending on resources, AirUCI researchers may be available for local classroom presentations on topics related to atmospheric chemistry, such as air quality and how it relates to climate change, indoor and outdoor air pollution, careers in chemistry, and environmental issues.
 We may also be available to participate in educational science events such as Science Workshops, STEM Days or Science Fairs.
 Our presentations are ideal for high school classes in chemistry or environmental science.

 In addition, we have provided numerous lab tours to student groups and organizations, including Science OC, Boy Scout and Girl Scout troops, and visiting students from abroad.
-Please note that students participating in our lab tours need to be high school or college students.
+Please note that students participating in our lab tours need to be of high school age or older.
 We are unfortunately unable to accommodate younger students.

 Past Outreach Events